Flower Mound High School: Demographics

+A total of 243 students are eligible for free or reduced price lunch: 195 students were eligible for free lunch, and 48 students were eligible for reduced price lunch.

 Athletics

 Flower Mound High School is a 6A school, competing as part of the University Interscholastic League in District 5-6A, the classification for schools with the largest enrollment.
 Its main rival is Marcus High School, the school FMHS plays against annually in the Mound Showdown.
 Other rivals include Lewisville High School in the Battle of the Axe, and Hebron High School.
-The Jaguars compete in many sports, including American football, boys' and girls' soccer, boys' and girls' basketball, baseball, cross country, golf, softball, tennis, swimming, track, volleyball, bowling, wrestling and ice hockey.
-In the 2006–2007 school year, every athletic team at the school advanced to playoffs, with several winning the district title.
+Students compete in many sports, including American football, boys' and girls' soccer, boys' and girls' basketball, baseball, cross country, golf, softball, tennis, swimming, track, volleyball, bowling, wrestling and ice hockey.